vitaly-t/pg-promise/README.md

                     // to their type, using the above methods;

 pgp.as.format(query, values);
-            // Replaces variables in a query with their `values` as specified.
+            // Replaces variables in the query with their `values` as specified;
-            // `values` is either a simple value or an array of simple values.
+            // `values` can be a simple value, array or an object.
 ```
 As these helpers are not associated with any database, they can be used from anywhere.